Persistent memory for AI agents

 LongMemEval is the clearest external benchmark for the Total Recall use case: recovering relevant history from many prior sessions and supporting correct answers across that history.

-Deterministic local retrieval, no LLM search layer
+Deterministic local retrieval, no LLM at search time, measured separately from answering

 LoCoMo